 As opportunities present, and as the Initiative proceeds, we will use what we learn to consider multi-state or region-wide plans for change.
 We hope to end the first two years of the initiative with both clear advances in policy goals, and a roadmap for building sustainable relationships between EARN groups and grassroots partners that can continue good work together in the years to come.

-Participating EARN Groups: Common Good Iowa, Voices for Illinois Children, Center for Tax and Budget Accountability, Indiana Institute for Working Families, Michigan League for Public Policy, Missouri Budget Project, Minnesota Budget Project, Policy Matters Ohio, Kansas Action for Children, COWS, Kids Forward.
+Center for Tax and Budget Accountability, Common Good Iowa, Children’s Advocates for Change, Indiana Community Action Poverty Institute, Michigan League for Public Policy, Missouri Budget Project, Minnesota Budget Project, Policy Matters Ohio, Kansas Action for Children, COWS, Kids Forward.